MystenLabs/sui/external-crates/move/documentation/book/src/control-flow/pattern-matching.md

 Patterns are not expressions, but they are nevertheless typed.
 This means that the type of a pattern must match the type of the value it matches.
-For example, the pattern `1` has an integer type, the pattern `MyEnum::Variant(1, true)` has type `MyEnum`, and the pattern `MyStruct { x, y }` has type `MyStruct`, and `OtherStruct<bool> { x: true, y: 1}` has type `OtherStruct<bool>`.
-If you try to match on an expression which differs from the type of the pattern in the match this will result in a type error.
+For example, the pattern `1` has an integer type, the pattern `MyEnum::Variant(1, true)` has type `MyEnum`, the pattern `MyStruct { x, y }` has type `MyStruct`, and `OtherStruct<bool> { x: true, y: 1}` has type `OtherStruct<bool>`.
+If you try to match on an expression that differs from the type of the pattern in the match, this will result in a type error.
 For example:

 ```move